bazelbuild/rules_swift/doc/api.md

 **RETURNS**

-A `File` representing the precompiled module (`.pcm`) file, or `None` if the toolchain or target does not support precompiled modules.
+A struct containing the precompiled module and optional indexstore directory, or `None` if the toolchain or target does not support precompiled modules.

 <a id="swift_common.toolchain_attrs"></a>